SignPath/Build-Integrations/SignPathExtension.md

 * **SignPathDownloadSignedArtifactTask**
  Download a signed artifact from SignPath.
 This task waits if the signing request has not yet been completed.

+## Running on self-hosted agents

+On self-hosted agents, the NuGetProvider needs to be available.
+You can install it by calling the following command on a PowerShell console with elevated permissions:

+     Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201

 ## Get the source

 The [source](https://github.com/SignPath/Build-Integrations-AzureDevOps) for this extension is on GitHub.
 Take, fork, and extend.